More Cookies picoCTF 2021 Solution

 Companion reading: Cookies and JWTs in CTFs explains client-side session-token tampering, and AES for CTF covers the CBC mode (and its bit-flipping flaw) used here.

 Open browser DevTools (F12) > Application > Cookies and find the auth_name cookie.
 It will be a base64-encoded string.
-Copy and decode it to see its structure.
+The cookie is double base64 encoded - decode once to get another base64 string, then decode again to see the raw ciphertext bytes.

 bash